SCAI-Lab/ros2_healthcare/ros2_hc_examples/README.md

 The `applications` directory includes example applications that showcase systems using biosignals.
 The current example focuses on a healthcare wheelchair dashboard, which provides real-time visualization and interaction with biosignal data.

 - **`healthcare_wheelchair_dashboard/`**
-  This application serves as a visualization tool for biosignals, tailored for use in a healthcare context, such as monitoring patients in a wheelchair.
-It includes:
+  This application serves as a visualization tool for raw signals coming from biosensors such as vivalink, mbient wrist band and pressure mat, as well as thier adl classification

-  - **`dashboard/`**: Contains the core components and user interface elements for the dashboard.
+- **`topic_visualization/`**
-  - **`dashboard_msg/`**: Houses the custom messages and communication interfaces used by the dashboard to interact with other ROS 2 nodes.
+  This contains examples and tools for visualizing ROS2 topics related to biosignals.

 ### 2. Nodes